(1) This section applies where shares are subject to restrictions by virtue of an order under section 794.

 (b) votes in respect of any such shares (whether as holder or proxy), or appoints a proxy to vote in respect of them, or

-(c) being the holder of any such shares, fails to notify of
+(c) being the holder of any

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.